Sanjay Chandrasekharan

 Training

-• Postdoctoral Fellow, School of Interactive Computing, Georgia Institute of Technology, Atlanta, USA
+• Postdoctoral Fellow, School of Interactive Computing, College of Computing, Georgia Institute of Technology, Atlanta, USA

 • Postdoctoral Fellow, Cognitive & Motor Neuroscience Lab, Faculty of Kinesiology, University of Calgary, Canada

-• Senior Lecturer, Centre for Behavioral and Cognitive Sciences, University of Allahabad, India
+• Senior Lecturer, Centre of Behavioral and Cognitive Sciences, UGC Centre of Excellence, University of Allahabad, India

 • Predoctoral Fellow, Adaptive Behavior and Cognition Group, Max Planck Institute for Human Development, Berlin, Germany